Submissions

 Outdoor fire evacuation

-- Study of human behaviour in wildfires, informal settlement fires, urban fires
+The study of human behaviour in wildfires, informal settlement fires, and urban fires

 Human behaviour during transportation fires

-- Study of human behaviour and experience in fire incidents in transportation systems e.g., underground, ground, air, rail, maritime
+The study of human behaviour in fire incidents in transportation systems, e.g., underground, ground, air, rail, and maritime systems

 Training